 I've been on this insane pizza kick lately.
 I can't explain it, but I literally crave it all the time.
 Whenever I think about dinner, pizza is the first thing that pops into my head.

-Luckily, if we ❤️ pizza AND like eating heatlhy, there are options.
-Not all pizza is filled with gluten, cheese and grease.
+Luckily, if we ❤️ pizza AND like eating healthy, there are options.
+Not all pizza is filled with gluten, cheese, and grease.

 But like, I totally get it.
 Healthy pizza.
 5 ingredients.
 Minimal clean-up.
-Doesn't get much easier!
+It doesn't get much easier!